 Any SKU or Location restrictions are enforced.

-The transaction appears in Point of Sale > Dashboard in Fanmaker.
+The transaction appears in the Transactions chart on the Loaded Tickets page, and in Point of Sale > Transactions.

-Sold Status: Ensure tickets are sold into an account.
+Sold status: ensure the tickets are sold into an account.
 Fanmaker does not ingest unsold inventory.

-Archtics Config: Verify with Ticketmaster that the AV data is being included in the DSN feed.
+Archtics config: verify with Ticketmaster that the AV data is included in the DSN feed.

-Prefixes: If sharing a DSN with other teams, ensure your event name includes the required team prefix (e.g., AAA0402).
+Prefixes: if you share a DSN with other teams, make sure your event name includes the required team prefix (e.g. AAA0402).

-Voucher vs Ticket: Ensure you are scanning the static QR voucher, not the rotating entry barcode.
+Voucher vs. ticket: make sure you're scanning the static QR voucher, not the rotating entry barcode.

-POS Restrictions: Check the Loaded Ticket Type in Fanmaker to ensure it isn't restricted to a different POS system or location.
+POS restrictions: check the loaded ticket type isn't restricted to a different POS system or location.

-If the barcode exists but shows $0, check if the AV amount sent by Ticketmaster matches the AV amountconfigured in your Fanmaker Loaded Ticket Type.
+If the barcode exists but shows $0, check whether the AV amount sent by Ticketmaster matches the AV Amount on your loaded ticket type.
+Barcodes that match no type land in the Unmatched Loaded Ticket row instead.

 Contact [email protected] with: